AhmadAbdElhameed/Data-Engineering-Nanodegree-Udacity/Data Engineering Nanodegree/Data Modeling/Data Modeling with Postgres/README.md

 ## execute files in the below order each time before pipeline.

-   1. first open terminal
+   1. first open terminal and run the two commands below : number 2 and number 3
    2. python3 create_tables.py
    3. python3 etl.py
-   3. test.ipynb
+   3. See the results in test.ipynb